tavily-ai/tavily-mcp/README.md

 }
 ```

-**Note:** You can set default parameters for all requests through environment variables.
-Add a JSON object to the `DEFAULT_PARAMETERS` environment variable.
-For example:
+**Note:** When using the remote MCP, you can specify default parameters for all requests by including a `DEFAULT_PARAMETERS` header containing a JSON object with your desired defaults.
+Example:

 ```json
 {"include_images":true, "search_depth": "basic", "max_results": 10}